Donald Cameron Hamilton: Rugby league career

 Hamilton turned to rugby league and was part of the first ever provincial game of rugby league in the South Island when he played for Southland in a home and away series against Otago in 1908.

+Hamilton and the other Bluff resident players of the Pirates club decided in 1910 to form a Northern Union Football (rugby league) club in the port.
+A series of games against fellow banned players from the Britannia club had been organised.

 Cricket career

 His other sporting success came in cricket, although he only appeared in one first-class cricket match, for Southland against Otago in 1920.
 In the 1910-11 season Southland became the first Hawke Cup winners after Hamilton led the team by scoring 110 runs.

 He was one of three players nominated by the Southland Cricket Association for the New Zealand team to tour Australia in 1913-14, but he did not earn national honours.

 Personal and death

 He moved to Auckland, where he worked as a pharmacist.
-In April 1925, after a period in which he had had trouble sleeping, he took an accidental overdose of morphine and died.
+In April 1925, after a period in which he had trouble sleeping, he took an accidental overdose of morphine and died.